Written by Freya Smith

-With so many medical specialties out there, it’s quite usual for medical students to have no concrete idea of the career path they might like to follow in the future.
+With so many medical specialities out there, it’s quite usual for Medical Students to have no concrete idea of the career path they might like to follow in the future.

 However, I’ve often found that chatting to doctors in various departments during placements has been an extremely useful way of broadening my awareness of the options available.

-If you find a spare half hour during your placement, maybe during a lunch break, sit down and have an informal chat with some of the doctors in your department.
-Ask them why they decided to pursue their current specialty, what they enjoy about it, how long it took to train… see where the conversation takes you!
+If you find a spare half hour during your placement, maybe during a lunch break, sit down and have an informal chat with some of the Doctors in your department.
+Ask them why they decided to pursue their current speciality, what they enjoy about it, how long it took to train… see where the conversation takes you!

 Most people undertake work placements during sixth form, either to help them decide whether to apply for a medical degree or, if they’ve already decided to apply to study Medicine, to evidence more clinical experience in an existing application.
 It’s so important to make an informed decision when applying to study Medicine.

 It’s very easy to obtain a skewed understanding of what it’s actually like to work in a hospital by watching popular TV shows, or by reading inspirational books about heroic medical acts, while the reality can be quite different.

 Ask the Doctors in your department to be honest with you about what it’s really like to work in the medical world.
 This will definitely help you to decide whether Medicine really is the career for you!

 While the application process and medical degree itself may have changed slightly over the years, certain key elements will have remained the same.

 No matter how long ago they completed their studies, any Doctor you speak to on placement will remember how tough the process can be, and will be more than happy to offer any advice they can on the subject.

 Obviously, no two people will have had exactly the same experience, so you might find that different Doctors give slightly varying, maybe even contradictory, advice, but I always found that any insight into the mysterious world of Medical School was better than none!